The surprise upsets, dramatic losses and nail-biting races of election night | CBC News

 Cabinet ministers

-One thing is certain: the next cabinet will look different, now that Prime Minister Justin Trudeau needs to replace at least two ministers as of 1:45 am.
-Tuesday.
+One thing is certain: the next cabinet will look different, now that Prime Minister Justin Trudeau needs to replace at least two ministers.

-According to CBC's projections, Bernadette Jordan — who at dissolution was the minister of Fisheries, Oceans and the Canadian Coast Guard — won't be returning to Ottawa as a cabinet minister after her losing her Nova Scotia riding of South Shore-St. Margarets to Conservative Rick Perkins.
+According to CBC's projections early Tuesday, Bernadette Jordan — who at dissolution was the minister of fisheries, oceans and the Canadian Coast Guard — won't be returning as a cabinet minister after losing her Nova Scotia riding of South Shore–St. Margarets to Conservative Rick Perkins.

-In Ontario, the riding of Peterborough–Kawartha has lost its reputation as a bellwether: minister for women and gender equality Maryam Monsef lost there to Conservative candidate Michelle Ferreri.
+In Ontario, the riding of Peterborough–Kawartha has lost its reputation as a bellwether: Maryam Monsef, previously the minister for women and gender equality, lost there to Conservative Michelle Ferreri.

 Since 1965, the candidate elected in Peterborough–Kawartha has almost always been a member of the party that went on to form the government.